 The department offers BS and BA degrees in biology, as well as a concentration in Neuroscience and a pre-professional concentration within the BS degree program.
 We also offer a degree in Medical Technology (Medical Laboratory Science), and a BS/MS in Bioinformatics.
 The courses and research in the department emphasize cell biology, molecular biology, genetics and related areas.
-The department has four professors who have won The University Outstanding Teacher of the Year award or held the title of Master Teacher of the College of Arts and Sciences.
+The department has five professors who have won The University Outstanding Teacher of the Year award or held the title of Master Teacher of the College of Arts and Sciences.
 The department has three professors who have been recognized with Sigma Xi and University Outstanding Research Awards, and one Distinguished University Professor.
 Students gain exposure to cutting edge research both in the classroom and in the laboratories, as participants in undergraduate research projects.

 Undergraduate Program Description